peterfairfield/anaxis/p/belesys.md

 "I wish to give you what my father gave me.
 Everything I needed to do my task and the answer to what the task was."

 "I do wish for freedom, even at the expense of my own.
-The City will allow the enforcement of Defender law to all citizens, and I will await the orders of the king."
+The City will allow the enforcement of [Defender](/f/the_defenders.md) law to all citizens, and I will await the orders of the king."

+If he makes it out of the fall of Lakash alive, he will become an incredible asset and a genius of military strategy.

+He specializes in siege weaponry and arming and training units for a bit, but will soon take his place at the front of the next big fight they get into.